 - Nightmares about being separated.

 If your child exhibits any of these symptoms, it would be best to take them to a specialist in order for their condition to be diagnosed, and for treatment to be started.
-It's important to address this problem early on, since it does cause long-term problems if left untreated.
+It’s important to address this problem early on, since it does cause long-term problems if left untreated.
 And remember, you have to be more patient and understanding at all times.